aws/sagemaker-python-sdk/src/sagemaker/mxnet/README.rst

 In the following sections we describe the default implementations of input_fn, predict_fn, and output_fn.
 We describe the input arguments and expected return types of each, so you can define your own implementations.

 Input processing
-''''''''''''''''
+""""""""""""""""

 When an InvokeEndpoint operation is made against an Endpoint running a SageMaker MXNet model server, the model server receives two pieces of information:

--  The request Content-Type, for example "application/json"
+-  The request's content type, for example "application/json"
--  The request data body, a byte array
+-  The request data body as a byte array

-The SageMaker MXNet model server will invoke an ``input_fn`` function in your training script, passing in this information.
+The SageMaker MXNet model server will invoke ``input_fn``, passing in this information.
 If you define an ``input_fn`` function definition, it should return an object that can be passed to ``predict_fn`` and have the following signature:

 .. code:: python

-    def input_fn(request_body, request_content_type, model)
+    def input_fn(request_body, request_content_type)

-Where ``request_body`` is a byte buffer, ``request_content_type`` is a Python string, and model is the result of invoking ``model_fn``.
+Where ``request_body`` is a byte buffer and ``request_content_type`` is the content type of the request.

 The SageMaker MXNet model server provides a default implementation of ``input_fn``.
 This function deserializes JSON or CSV encoded data into an MXNet ``NDArrayIter`` `(external API docs) <https://mxnet.incubator.apache.org/api/python/io.html#mxnet.io.NDArrayIter>`__ multi-dimensional array iterator.
 This works with the default ``predict_fn`` implementation, which expects an ``NDArrayIter`` as input.

-Default json deserialization requires ``request_body`` contain a single json list.
+Default JSON deserialization requires ``request_body`` contain a single json list.
 Sending multiple json objects within the same ``request_body`` is not supported.
 The list must have a dimensionality compatible with the MXNet ``net`` or ``Module`` object.
 Specifically, after the list is loaded, it's either padded or split to fit the first dimension of the model input shape.
 The list's shape must be identical to the model's input shape, for all dimensions after the first.

-Default csv deserialization requires ``request_body`` contain one or more lines of CSV numerical data.
+Default CSV deserialization requires ``request_body`` contain one or more lines of CSV numerical data.
 The data is loaded into a two-dimensional array, where each line break defines the boundaries of the first dimension.
 This two-dimensional array is then re-shaped to be compatible with the shape expected by the model object.
 Specifically, the first dimension is kept unchanged, but the second dimension is reshaped to be consistent with the shape of all dimensions in the model, following the first dimension.

 If you provide your own implementation of input_fn, you should abide by the ``input_fn`` signature.
 If you want to use this with the default
-``predict_fn``, then you should return an NDArrayIter.
-The NDArrayIter should have a shape identical to the shape of the model being predicted on.
+``predict_fn``, then you should return an ``NDArrayIter``.
+The ``NDArrayIter`` should have a shape identical to the shape of the model being predicted on.
 The example below shows a custom ``input_fn`` for preparing pickled numpy arrays.

 .. code:: python

     import numpy as np
     import mxnet as mx

-    def input_fn(request_body, request_content_type, model):
+    def input_fn(request_body, request_content_type):
         """An input_fn that loads a pickled numpy array""" if request_content_type == 'application/python-pickle':
             array = np.load(StringIO(request_body))